 There are 7 species of freshwater, 60 species of mollusks and crustaceans, many of them also in danger of extinction.

-In the reef we can find 11 species of octocorals. reef fish, dolphins like the spotted, and it must be said that the Island is also a good point of observation for the white tip shark.
+In the reef we can find 11 species of octocorals. reef fish, dolphins like the spotted.
+And you must know that the Island is also a good point of observation for the white tip shark.

 How to take care of the marine life of Caño Island?